OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 $$

-This model combines smooth Gaussian decay with regular oscillatory patterns, making it suitable for highly regular spatial processes with cyclical components. [^chiles]
+This model combines smooth Gaussian decay with regular oscillatory patterns, making it suitable for highly regular spatial processes with cyclical components.

 ### Gaussian-Linear